-What’s often just a nuisance for consumers paying their bills becomes a real and costly headache for organizations dealing with a task load of hundreds of invoices a month.
+What’s often just a nuisance for consumers paying their bills becomes a real and costly headache for organizations dealing with a large task load of invoices each month.
 The good news is companies have an easy solution for this recurring problem.

 If you haven’t embarked on digital transformation for the invoice and payment process, now is a good time to start thinking about company needs and how your business can futureproof its invoice processing for 2022.
-As the past year has proven, external disruptions can seriously affect the purchase-to-pay workflow process and hamper the ability to process a customers’ invoice on time and/or get paid by your partners.
+As the sudden pandemic time has proven, external disruptions can seriously affect the purchase-to-pay workflow process and hamper the ability to process a customers’ invoice on time and/or get paid by your partners.

-When we surveyed more than 1,000 finance and Accounts Payable leaders, almost two-thirds told us delayed invoice validation was the number 1 reason for late payments.
-Late payments mean late fees, and these hit the bottom line one invoice after another.
+When we surveyed more than 1,000 finance and Accounts Payable leaders, almost two-thirds told us delayed invoice validation was the top reason for late payments.
+Late payments mean late fees and charges, and these hit the bottom line one invoice after another.

 This is just one example why adopting an intelligent and secure technology-based invoice validation process has so many benefits.
 When it comes to automated invoice processing, a cloud-based platform such as Yooz offers any size business unmatched savings, speed, and security.
-Consider that the average company in the US (or more than a third of organizations) handles between 251 and 750 invoices a month.
-That’s a scale at which automated processing will almost instantly slash costs, cycle time, and stop the time-consuming battle with exceptions.
+When you consider an average company handling a few hundred invoices every month, that's a scale at which automated processing will almost instantly slash costs, cycle time, and stop the time-consuming battle with exceptions.

-Automation takes the guesswork out of invoice validation by means of three-way matching process.
-First, the automation platform captures the vendor’s invoice and extracts every relevant bit of information: PO number, issue date, due date, amount, bank, and tax information.
+Automated invoice processing takes the guesswork away, using three-way matching for the invoice validation process as soon as the invoice starts the workflow process.
+Consider that first, the automation platform captures the vendor’s invoice and extracts every relevant bit of information: purchase order (PO) number, issue date, due date, service/product provided, amount, bank, and tax information.

 Once captured, the next step is matching.
 The platform automatically performs multiple checks across various documents to make sure the invoice is neither incorrect nor fraudulent.
 This process is called three-way matching because the system compares information from three sources: the actual vendor invoice, the corresponding purchase order, and the receiving report.
 The software ensures that all is in order by looking at details in the invoice and in the additional documents such as quantities, price per unit, terms, and pertinent financial information.